jhpyle/docassemble/_docs/installation.md

 and HTTPS ports are serving other applications.  ([Docker] can only use the HTTP and HTTPS ports if it has exclusive use of them.)

+# <a name="minimum"></a>Minimum system requirements

+A machine running **docassemble** uses about 800-900GB of RAM during normal operation.
+During software updates (running [pip]), the memory usage can momentarily be much higher.
+Therefore, it is recommended that you only run **docassemble** on a machine with at least 2GB of RAM.

 # <a name="platforms"></a>Supported platforms

 The installation instructions in this section assume you are